CalcProgrammer1/OpenRGB/README.md

       - Add your user to the `plugdev` group:  `sudo adduser username plugdev`
       - Add your user to the `i2c` group:  `sudo adduser username i2c`

+## OpenRGB SDK

+OpenRGB provides a network interface for controlling supported RGB devices from other software.
+These projects implement the OpenRGB SDK and provide additional ways for you to control your lighting setup.

+  * Keyboard Visualizer (by me): https://gitlab.com/CalcProgrammer1/KeyboardVisualizer

+  * OpenRGB Python Client (by bahorn): https://github.com/bahorn/OpenRGB-PyClient

+  * OpenRGB Python Client (by jath03): https://github.com/jath03/openrgb-python

+  * OpenRGB Node.js Client (by vlakreeh): https://github.com/vlakreeh/openrgb

+  * D-Bus Connector for OpenRGB (by Vinno97): https://github.com/Vinno97/OpenRGB-DBus-Connector

 ## Projects Used

   * InpOutx64: http://www.highrez.co.uk/downloads/inpout32/